 Then came the final irony: I was refused resources to work on the new kind of laser, on the grounds that there could not possibly be any applications for it.
 By a coincidence, the Gunn effect had just been discovered, and having a long-standing interest in hot-electron negative-resistance effects, I worked on the Gunn effect for the next ten years, and did not participate in the final technological realization of the laser.

 Polymerase Chain Reaction

 John Polanyi helped pioneer the field of chemical lasers, and Theodore Maiman is credited as the inventor of the laser.
-They both got Nobel prizes.
+The former got a Nobel prize.
 There's no need here to explain what lasers are useful for.

 Physical Review Letters rejected the paper as lacking scientific interest.
 Shortly thereafter they rejected T. Maiman's report of the first operating laser, on the same grounds.
 Polanyi read about this second rejection, quite by chance, while holidaying on an island in Georgian Bay.
 On returning to Toronto in September of 1960 he submitted the identical manuscript to the Journal of Chemical Physics, where it was promptly published.